mehulagg/gitlab/doc/user/project/requirements/index.md

 [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) sent to your default notification email as an attachment.

-By exporting requirements, you and your team can then import them into another tool or share them with your customers.
+By exporting requirements, you and your team can import them into another tool or share them with your customers.
 Exporting requirements can aid collaboration with higher-level systems, as well as audit and regulatory compliance tasks.

 To export requirements: